 The UK is a popular destination for those looking for an overseas career.
-The country is a favoured choice for immigrants not only for its education but also for the professional opportunities that it offers.
-Apart from this working in the UK comes with its own benefits.
+The country is a favored choice for immigrants not only for its education but also for the professional opportunities that it offers.
+Apart from this, working in the UK comes with its own benefits.

 If you have been working in the UK for at least five years, you can apply for UK permanent residency.
 With a permanent residency, you have the freedom to live and work anywhere in the UK without the requirement of having a visa.
 With a permanent residency, you can bring your family to stay with you in the UK.

-In the UK five major social security benefits are offered to employees.
-These include National Insurance (NI): Under this benefit financial assistance is provided to employees in case of sickness, unemployment, death of a partner, retirement, among others.
-Those who pay National Insurance contributions are eligible for these benefits.
+In the UK, five major social security benefits are offered to employees.
+These include National Insurance (NI): Under this benefit, financial assistance is provided to employees in cases of sickness, unemployment, death of a partner, and retirement, among others.
+Those who pay national insurance contributions are eligible for these benefits.

-National Health Service (NHS): This service provides medical, optical and dental treatment.
-It is generally free for residents in the UK.
+National Health Service (NHS): This service provides medical, optical, and dental treatment.
+It is generally free for residents of the UK.

 Child Benefit and Child Tax Credit: This scheme provides cash benefits for people who are raising children.

 Non-contributory Benefits: This is for certain disabled people or careers.

 Other statutory payments made by employers to employees: These include maternity, paternity, adoption leave, etc.